-The school cafeteria provides meals and a la carte choices paid for through individual student accounts in to which parents deposit funds (currently $2.50 per breakfast, $3.50 per lunch, $3.50 for dinner).
+The school cafeteria provides meals and a la carte choices paid for through individual student accounts in to which parents deposit funds (visit our Parent & Student Resources page for current meal rates).
 The school does not participate in the National School Lunch and Breakfast Program but those families that would normally qualify for free and reduced meal fees may apply and the school will honor those that qualify.
 Breakfast, lunch, and dinner are offered Monday through Thursday; breakfast and lunch are available on Fridays.

 Board members are appointed by the governor of Minnesota.
 Board members represent each of the eight congressional districts in the state.
 To see the current members of the board, visit the staff directory.

 The residence hall can hold up to 140 students.
 Residency is determined by distance from the campus.
 This mileage limit is reviewed annually based on space availability with priority given to applicants who live the farthest from campus.

 The current residential cost for the school year is $3,600.
 This cost is reviewed annually.
 This fee does not include meals in the cafeteria.

 Perpich does not provide bus transportation.
 Commuter students may form car pools, use mass transit, or are transported by family members or other trusted adults.
 Bus passes are available for purchase.
 Students who qualify for the federal free/reduced fee lunch program are eligible for reduced-fee bus passes.